-The Nordic PEC{soil} calculator permits to use SFO or DFOP kinetics for the worstcase DT50.
-If the worst-case DT50 is derived with FOMC-kinetics, a pseudo-SFO degradation rate may be applied (pseudo $DT50{SFO}=DT90{FMOC}/3.32$).
+The Nordic PECsoil calculator permits to use SFO or DFOP kinetics for the worst-case DT50.
+If the worst-case DT50 is derived with FOMC or HS-kinetics, a pseudo-SFO degradation rate may be applied (for FOMC-kin. pseudo DT50SFO=DT90FOMC/3.32; for HS-kin. pseudo DT50SFO=ln2/kslow phase).